Massive Power Outage Leaves 10 Million Without Electricity Across Entire Island of Cuba

 Massive Power Outage Hits Cuba, Leaving 10 Million People Without Electricity

-On [Insert Date], the island of Cuba faced a devastating power outage that plunged the entire country into darkness, affecting over 10 million people.
+On 18th of October 2024, the island of Cuba faced a devastating power outage that plunged the entire country into darkness, affecting over 10 million people.
 This unprecedented event has not only disrupted daily life but also highlighted the island’s long-standing issues with energy infrastructure and economic challenges.
 In this blog, we’ll explore the key factors behind the outage, its impact on the population, and what this means for Cuba’s future energy security.

 The Scope of the Outage: 10 Million People Affected